niiknow/trakless/README.md

 # trakless
 Less is more.
 Trakless, similar to snowplow, is a client-side scripting engine that aim to provide simple analytic tracking through the use of a pixel.

+Trakless is simple.
+You provide a pixel url and it will send all data to that url by query string.
+You can have a back-end service that parse this query string and send it to your analytic for live analytic.

+You can also enable logging with your favorite HTTP server (nginx, iis, apache, etc..) to be process at a later time with logstash + eleasticsearch.
+Even simpler is to put it on Amazon s3 and setup automatic request logging.

 Trakless is not a full blown analytic.
-We have no plan, in this project, to supporting anything outside of a pixel, which has limitation of 2048 characters length on older IE.  If you need more than the basic, we recommend using snowplow, clicky, segmentio, or some other analytics.
+We have no plan, in this project, to supporting anything outside of doing a GET pixel/URL, which has limitation of 2048 characters length on older IE.  If you need more than the basic, we recommend using snowplow, clicky, segmentio, or some other analytics.

 # API
 ## trakless/_tk